hschellman/computing-basics/_episodes/02-storage-spaces.md

 * functions similar to services such as Dropbox or OneDrive
 * fast and stable POSIX access to these volumes
 * volumes available only on a limited number of computers or servers
-* not available on larger grid computing (FermiGrid, Open Science Grid, etc.)
+* not available on grid computing (FermiGrid, Open Science Grid, WLCG, HPC, etc.)
-* /exp/dune/app/....yourdir has periodic snapshots in /exp/dune/app/... yourdir/.snap, but /exp/dune/data does NOT
+* /exp/dune/app/....<yourdir> has periodic snapshots in /exp/dune/app/....<yourdir>/.snap, but /exp/dune/data does NOT
 * easy to share files with colleagues using /exp/dune/data and /exp/dune/app

 ## Grid-accessible storage volumes

 At Fermilab, an instance of dCache+Enstore is used for large-scale, distributed storage with capacity for more than 100 PB of storage and O(10000) connections.
-Whenever possible, these storage elements should be accessed over xrootd (see next section) as the mount points on interactive nodes are slow, unstable, and can cash the node to become unusable.
+Whenever possible, these storage elements should be accessed over xrootd (see next section) as the mount points on interactive nodes are slow, unstable, and can cause the node to become unusable.
 Here are the different dCache volumes:

-**Persistent dCache**: the data in the file is actively available for reads at any time and will not be removed until manually deleted by user
+**Persistent dCache**: the data in the file is actively available for reads at any time and will not be removed until manually deleted by user.
 There is now a second persistent dCache volume that is dedicated for DUNE Physics groups and managed by the respective physics conveners of those physics group.  https://wiki.dunescience.org/wiki/DUNE_Computing/Using_the_Physics_Groups_Persistent_Space_at_Fermilab gives more details on how to get access to these groups.
-In general if you need to store more than 5TB in persistent dCache you should be working with the Physics Groups areas.
+In general, if you need to store more than 5TB in persistent dCache you should be working with the Physics Groups areas.

 **Scratch dCache**: large volume shared across all experiments.
-When a new file is written to scratch space, old files are removed in order to make room for the newer file. removal is based on Least Recently Utilized (LRU) policy.
+When a new file is written to scratch space, old files are removed in order to make room for the newer file.
+Removal is based on Least Recently Utilized (LRU) policy, and performed by an automated daemon.

 **Tape-backed dCache**: disk based storage areas that have their contents mirrored to permanent storage on Enstore tape.
 Files are not available for immediate read on disk, but needs to be 'staged' from tape first ([see video of a tape storage robot](https://www.youtube.com/watch?v=kiNWOhl00Ao)).

 **Resilient dCache**: NOTE: DIRECT USAGE is being phased out and if the Rapid Code Distribution function in POMS/jobsub does not work for you, consult with the FIFE team for a solution (handles custom user code for their grid jobs, often in the form of a tarball.
 Inappropriate to store any other files here (NO DATA OR NTUPLES)).

 **Rucio Storage Elements**: Rucio Storage Elements (or RSEs) are storage elements provided by collaborating institution for official DUNE datasets.
 Data stored in DUNE RSE's must be fully cataloged in the [metacat][metacat] catalog and is managed by the DUNE data management team.
-This is where you find the big official data samples.
+This is where you find the official data samples.

+**CVMFS**: CERN Virtual Machine File System is a centrally managed storage area that is distributed over the network, and utilized to distribute common software and a limited set of reference files.
+CVMFS is mounted over the network, and can be utilized on grid nodes, interactive nodes, and personal desktops/laptops.
+It is read only, and the most common source for centrally maintained versions of experiment software libraries/executables.
+CVMFS is mounted at `/cvmfs/` and access is POSIX-like, but read only.

 > ## Note - When reading from dcache always use the root: syntax, not direct /pnfs
 > The Fermilab dcache areas have NFS mounts.
 These are for your convenience, they allow you to look at the directory structure and, for example, remove files.
-However, NFS access is slow and can hang the machine if I/O heavy processes use it.
+However, NFS access is slow, inconsistent, and can hang the machine if I/O heavy processes use it.
 Always use the `xroot root://<site>` ... when reading/accessing files instead of `/pnfs/` directly.
-Once you have your dune environment set up the `pnfs2xrootd` command can do the conversion to `root:` format for you.
+Once you have your dune environment set up the `pnfs2xrootd` command can do the conversion to `root:` format for you (only for files at FNAL for now).
 {: .callout}

 ## Summary on storage spaces